 PP: Do you have a favorite scene or song in this show?
 Why is it your favorite?

-PP: What do you think audiences will like about Bonnie & Clyde?
+PP: What do you think audiences will enjoy about the musical?

 Dakota: I think audience will be surprised by how deep this show actually is.
 I think Footloose is one of those titles that people hear and they think it’s going to be big hair, shoulder pads, and dancing with a little bit of fluff for a plot line, but that’s really not the case.
 Every single character has a moment that deals with really personal issues that most people can relate to.
 The show is not only fun, but it gets really emotional.
 Every night I cry in the wings during a song that Vi (Roberta Whiteside) sings.